-Fungal decay can do considerable damage to timbers in a building structure and is therefore important to report on, especially in Pre-Purchase pest inspection reports (refer to Code of practice for pre-purchase pest inspection and Australian Standard 4349.3- 2010).
+Fungal (wood) decay is caused by certain fungi which destroy the cellular structure of timber and often lead to considerable damage to timbers in a building structure and is therefore important to report on, especially in Pre-Purchase pest inspection reports (refer to Code of practice for prior to purchase pest inspection and Australian Standard 4349.3

 Some timbers are more durable in service (i.e. used as building timbers).
 When timbers are treated and in contact with the ground, they are still susceptible to white rot fungi.
 Decay of timbers in service will often be most pronounced when in contact with the ground (e.g. poles and fence posts).
 No untreated timbers can be regarded as completely immune to fungal decay.

 Mould fungi are the cause of allergens in humans but their activity on timbers is only superficial and they do not decay wood – the significance of mould fungi is that it indicates a moisture problem.

 Dry rot fungus is an incorrect term.
 It can be found in Melbourne but unlikely in Sydney due to our higher temperatures.
 Mildew and non wood decay fungi is commonly known as mould and is not considered a Timber Pest.
 The quality of air under a house can impact on the health of the occupants contributing to household allergies and respiratory problems